hmrc/sbt-accessibility-linter/README.md

 [info]     + - Ensures all page content is contained by landmarks [info]     +   (input)
 [info]     +   https://dequeuniversity.com/rules/axe/4.1/region?application=axeAPI
-[info]     + vnu found 2 potential problem(s):
-[info]     + - Element “h3” not allowed as child of element “strong” in this context.
-(Suppressing further errors from this subtree.)
-[info]     + - Duplicate ID “duty-deferment-balance”.
 ```

 You can override the default output format by adding the following configuration to your `application.conf`: